 Good rock fishing marks on Anglesey will allow you to fish both the high and low tides.
 Deeper water close in is perfect for Mackerel as they search close in for prey, sand Eel will often shoal along the rock edges.
 They can be literally under your feet at times, sometimes a gentle cast will suffice.

 The Ty Croes fishing mark is a perfect example of this, though it’s renowned for its Ray and Huss fishing.
 Very often it can produce good size mackerel, as will most rocky deep water venues on Anglesey.
+When Mackerel fishing in North Wales, Anglesey is the premier destination.

 Mackerel fishing tactics and gear.